truemped/truemped.github.io/content/ideas-concepts.md

 solution, or build your own data center.
 I would argue there are only select companies in the world that should actually build their own data centers.

+A good introduction to Wardley mapping is this thread by the man himself:

+{{< tweet swardley 1550514919530934273 >}}

 ## Pioneers, Settlers, Town Planners

 Similarly to the notion of component maturity, Wardley introduces the different